jmarkbennett/ForzaAnalytics/README.md

 Forza Analytics is a POC C# WPF Application that reads data from the 'Data Out' option in Forza Motorsport. it displays information pertaining to Raw Live figures such as Acceleration, Brake application, RPMs, and also values such as Lap Time breakdowns and map positions.

+**THIS IS A POC AND WIP AND MAYBE BUGGY OR BEHAVE UNPREDICTABLY IN SOME SCENARIOS!**

 To get started, build the solution and edit the configuration files according to your IP/Port setup in Forza. **This tool specfically uses the DASH format**.

 - The 'Start' open starts listening to the selected IP/Port (changing this requires app restart).
 Stopping this will prevent further data being received.